 - Once you have submitted your application, you will receive confirmation.
 We will email you back regarding any outstanding materials, and to notify you if your project will be on the meeting agenda.
-Meetings are scheduled for the 3rd Tuesday of every month; all materials must be in by 6 pm of the 2nd Tuesday of the month to be included in the agenda.
+Meetings are scheduled for the 1st Tuesday of every month; all materials must be in by 6 pm of the last Tuesday of the preceeding month to be included in the agenda.
 Any projects that miss the deadline will be delayed by a month!

 Applications will be reviewed for completeness within 2 days of submittal.

-The applicant will be notified of any deficiencies by the Friday prior to the meeting and given the opportunity to amend the application prior to the ARC meeting.
+The applicant will be notified soon thereafter of any deficiencies, giving them an opportunity to amend the application prior to the ARC decision.